Internets: Other use of "internets"

 In general, an internet (uncapitalized) results from the connection (internetworking) of at least two computer networks by establishing a gateway (router) between them.
 It is proper to pluralize this term.
 For example, RFC 1918 refers to "Address Allocation for Private Internets".
 However, since the establishment of the Internet, this usage has been less common.

 A much lesser-known recorded use of "internets" actually preceded Bush's use in the October 17, 2000 debate with Al Gore by about eight months.
 It appeared in a sketch of the comedy show Upright Citizen's Brigade in the episode entitled "Music", which was aired February 7, 2000.
 In the sketch, the host of a country-western music TV show tells a guest from New York City that "[t]here's a whole lot of things you can't learn in your fancy books and internets."

 In 2010, in a Los Angeles Times interview, author Ray Bradbury (author of Fahrenheit 451), who was distrustful of modern technology, said "We have too many cellphones.
 We've got too many Internets."

 The similar but less subtle term "interweb" has likewise been humorously pluralised – hence "interwebs" and "interwebz".

+The possibility of forming the non-existing plural of "internet" is not exclusive to English.
+In 1999, when the Czech edition of the Metro newspaper ran an open-access poll focusing on a recent online leak of transaction account information, a reader, who identified themselves as 72-year old pensioner Věra Pohlová responded: "Tyhle aféry každého jenom otravují.
+Já bych všechny ty internety a počítače zakázala" (English: "These affairs only annoy everyone.
+I would ban all those internets and computers").
+The quote has since become popular on Czech internet and is used in the same situations as the English counterpart.